Are you currently on medication to keep your cholesterol levels under control?

-Or is your cholesterol level "borderline" by American standards - around 200 mg/dl?
+Or is your cholesterol level "borderline" by American standards (around 200 mg/dl)?

 Cholesterol is a waxy substance which our bodies need to build cells and make vitamins and other hormones, but having too much cholesterol can cause problems, including gallstones, memory loss, reduced blood flow, fatty liver disease, numbness in the hands/feet/legs, and the increased risk of heart attacks and strokes.

-A total cholesterol reading of 210 mg/dl predicts a 50 percent chance of premature death from strokes or heart attacks due to atherosclerotic plaque formation, and the risk increases as cholesterol readings go higher.[i]
-Cholesterol comes from two sources - your liver, and animal foods such as meats, fish, dairy products, and eggs; however, our livers makes all the cholesterol we need.
-Some of the highest sources of cholesterol include fast foods, bacon, organ meats, cheese, butter, shellfish, whipped cream, and eggs (one egg has 2.5 times the cholesterol of a Big Mac).
+Cholesterol comes from two sources - your liver, and animal foods such as meats, fish, dairy products, and eggs; however, our livers make all the cholesterol we need.
+Some of the highest sources of cholesterol include fast foods, bacon, meats/organ meats, cheese, butter, shellfish, whipped cream, and eggs (one egg has 2.5 times the cholesterol of a Big Mac).

-Plants contain ZERO cholesterol.
 However, even high-fat, non-animal foods - such as oils, nut butters, coconut products, bakery goods, and fried foods - can raise your cholesterol by triggering the release of cholesterol-laden bile from the gallbladder.

 According to Dr. Caldwell Esselstyn, the author of Prevent and Reverse Heart Disease, our goal for total cholesterol readings should be 150 mg/dl or lower, with LDL readings of 80 mg/dl or lower (without medication); levels such as those make us "heart attack proof."